singhharman/test-nginx/README.md

  ![](diagrams/CurrentSolution.png)

 ## **Test-Nginx**
-The high leve explanation of the test nginx lab.
-The lab includes deployment of an Nginx web server and publish it on the web using ALB.
+The read gives a high level explanation of the test nginx lab.
+The lab includes deployment of a *Nginx* web server and publish it on the web using ALB.
 The test-nginx lab is constructed using terraform.
 There are three main files.
 1. networking
 2. ec2-instance
 3. alb